Classifying signatures: search, gather, and lca methods.

 • approximately 80% of subject genome’s contents being matched (this is due to the low coverage of 2 used to build queries; p_match)

-• approximately 2.0 abundance (third column, avg_abund)
+• approximately 2.0 coverage (third column, avg_abund)

 • no match to genome s12.

-A second experiment: 10:1 abundance.
+A second experiment: 10:1 abundance ratio.

 When we project r2+r3, 10:1 abundance, onto s10, s11, and s12 genomes with gather: